NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - "lands" three frames sooner
   - Low crushes
 - 8B(B) transition window ends two frames sooner
+- 5A
+  - Charge changed from 19 to 9 frames
+  - More lift
+  - Last hit staggers
+  - Better on block
-- 5A charge changed from 19 to 9 frames, more lift, last hit staggers, better on block, doesn't hit as far away (uncharged too); increased duration by one frame
+  - Doesn't hit as far away (uncharged too)
+  - Increased duration by one frame
 - 5A1C
   - Does more damage
   - Has slightly more endlag
   - Extra recovery on hit only
+- 4A
+  - Counter window improved
-- 4A counter window improved, doesn't slide backwards when guarding
+  - Doesn't slide backwards when guarding
 - Act4A is unblockable
+- 2A
+  - Ends sooner
-- 2A ends sooner; has 10 less recovery frames
+  - Has 10 less recovery frames
 - 2AX is a string into 2X
 - RA has defense frames and can be grabbed during airborne frames
+- JA
-- JA staggers on the last hit, slightly more gravity for Tayuya; first four hits don't move the opponent
+  - Staggers on the last hit
+  - Slightly more gravity for Tayuya
+  - First four hits don't move the opponent
+- JB
-- JB travels at a more horizontal angle; shin hitbox removed and put on waist, slightly bigger; damage increase 8 > 18
+  - Travels at a more horizontal angle
+  - Shin hitbox removed and put on waist
+  - Slightly bigger
+  - Damage increase 8 > 18
+- 5X
-- 5X requires 75% meter and has one more frame duration; damage increased to 50 from 40
+  - Requires 75% meter and has one more frame duration
+  - Damage increased to 50 from 40
 - 2X
   - Doesn't push on hit
   - Duration increased to 17 frames
   - Starts up three frames later (ends same time) with three frames less super freeze (TODO: 3 or 5?)
   - Small subbable window now exists as a result
+- GRKnJ
-- GRKnJ summons a 6A monster that hits for a small bounce; Tayuya teleports a bit further back, monster has intangibility up until around the hitbox appears
+  - Summons a 6A monster that hits for a small bounce
+  - Tayuya teleports a bit further back
+  - Monster has intangibility up until around the hitbox appears

 And for Tayuya's doki demons: